 - 1. Hold a bachelor's degree in a relevant field from a regionally accredited college or university. - 2.
 Hold a professional teaching certificate in at least one teaching field or have an induction (exception INT4/provisional certification). - 3.
-Be currently employed in a full time position in a PK-12 school. - 4.
-Report a minimum GPA of 3.0 on a 4.0 scale in the last 60 credit hours of their bachelor's degree or undergraduate coursework considered in context of the GPA for that bachelor's degree, and in any other graduate coursework.
-Applicants with a GPA lower than 3.0 may be considered for provisional admission by the prospective Graduate Council.
-Any candidate provisionally admitted may be required to take a 3-credit hour writing course, and other requirements may be prescribed by the Division and/or Graduate Council. - 5.
-International students seeking admission into a graduate program must refer to international admissions for additional required documents. - 6.
-All applicants to the Teacher Leadership program must have 1 year of teaching experience.
+Be currently employed in a full-time position in a PK-12 school.
+Under special circumstances a student may be considered for admissions who is not employed in a full-time PK-12 position.
+The admissions decision rests with the Program Director of the program for which the applicant is applying. - 4.
+Report a minimum GPA of 2.75 on a 4.0 scale in the last 60 credit hours of their bachelor's degree or undergraduate coursework considered in context of the GPA for that bachelor's degree, and in any other graduate coursework.
+Applicants with a GPA lower than 2.75 may be considered for provisional admission by the prospective Graduate Council.
+Any candidate provisionally admitted may be required to take a 3-credit hour writing course, and other requirements may be prescribed by the Division and/or Graduate Council.